Louisiana Remoulade Sauce

 Ingredients labeled on counter

-Basically, put everything in a bowl, combine well, cover and refrigerate for about 20-30 minutes.
+There’s basically no prep time required for this easy recipe.
+Put all the ingredients in a mixing bowl, combine well, cover and refrigerate for about 20-30 minutes.
 Taste for salt and pepper after it has rested in the fridge.

 If you want it spicier, add a little more horseradish.
 If you want it milder, add more honey.